kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 ## Key takeaways

-Recall that we began building our Graph RAG application by first defining a metamodel that captured the high-level structure of the data, *before* we started modelling the graph in Kùzu.
-When applying this approach to your own data, it's important to spend enough time becoming deeply familiar with the data and the domain, so that you can first gather the right data and then define the right semantic model that helps you answer the kinds of questions you want to ask.
-We showed how to combine the structured data (domain graph) with the keywords terms extracted from the unstructured text of the talk transcripts (content/lexical graph) to enrich the graph in Kùzu, that can then answer a range of questions via a natural language interface.
+Recall that we began building our Graph RAG application by first defining a metamodel that captured the high-level structure of the data, *before* defining the semantic model, i.e., the property graph in Kùzu.
+When applying this approach to your own data, it's important to spend enough time becoming deeply familiar with the data and the domain, so that you can (1) gather the right data; and (2) define the semantic model that helps you answer the kinds of questions you want to ask.
+We showed how to construct a graph based on this metamodel by combining the structured data (domain graph) with the keywords terms extracted from the talk transcripts (content/lexical graph) that can then answer a range of questions via a natural language interface.
 The general principles of graph construction shown in this case study, such as the vocabulary of "domain graph" and "lexical graph", are becoming more widely adopted in the Graph RAG community[^5], and apply to other data sources than the one discussed here.